 Plokkfiskur – traditional Icelandic fish stew

-If you want to try the real one, I wouldn’t recommend buying it from the supermarket, but we had limited budget and needed some food for camping, so we got it from Bonus.
+If you want to try the real Icelandic fish stew, I wouldn’t recommend buying it from the supermarket.
+However, we had a limited budget and needed some food for camping, so we got it from Bonus.
 It was quite good – big chunks of fish with a lot of potatoes and onion.

 Harðfiskur – dried fish

 Once we bought “Gamaldags Kindakefa” in Bonus.
 Not entirely sure what was inside, I just assumed that there was lamb.
 It was more like a paste, a little bit like Polish lard (smalec).
 We had it on sandwiches.
-It turned out, that it was Icelandic pate, mainly made out f mutton and being a favorite layer on bread for the islanders.
+It turned out, that it was Icelandic pate, mainly made out f mutton and being a favourite layer on bread for the Islanders.

-Similar to meatballs, but light in colours, as made from fish and onion with potato.
+Similar to meatballs, but light in colours, as fishballs are made from fish and onion with potato.
 We had them from the supermarket for our first dinner in the campsite in Reykjavik.
-They were quite tasty but didn’t have any exciting flavor.
+They were quite tasty but didn’t have any exciting flavour.
 Quite cheap and good food for cooking on the campsite.

-We haven’t tried this one and I am not sure if I would, although apparently it just tastes like meat and only the appearance of the sheep looking at you is a bit uneasy.
+We haven’t tried this one and I am not sure if I would.
+Although, apparently it just tastes like meat and only the appearance of the sheep looking at you is a bit uneasy.
 I just saw it frozen in the shop and it felt weird already.
-However, it’s one of the favorite foods for Icelanders and they eat it for special occasions.
+However, it’s one of the favourite foods for Icelanders and they eat it for special occasions.

 Alcohol in Iceland

-Alcohol is very expensive in Iceland, so generally it’s better to bring your own – we brought some wine for our hot springs chilling out times.
+Alcohol is very expensive in Iceland, so generally it’s better to bring your own – we brought some wine for chilling in the wild hot springs.
 But we also tried some Icelandic ones.

 One of the local beers is Gull, which you can buy in pubs.
-In normal shops, you won’t find stronger alcohol and even beer has only maximum of 2,5% – for other ones you need to go to specific place.
-We didn’t know that and we didn’t really have time to look for it, so apart from normal beer in the pub, we bought some lower percentage ones from supermarket – Gull and Thule.
+In normal shops, you won’t find stronger alcohol and even beer has only a maximum of 2,5% – for other ones you need to go to a specific shop.
+We didn’t know that and we didn’t really have time to look for it, so apart from normal beer in the pub, we bought some lower percentage ones from the supermarket – Gull and Thule.

-Another Icelandic spirit is Brennivín – Black Death – that’s what helped me to survive eating fermented shark.
+Another Icelandic spirit is Brennivín – Black Death.
+That’s what helped me to survive to eat fermented shark.
 It’s popular Icelandic liquor, clear unsweetened schnapps made from fermented grain or potatoes and flavoured with caraway (that’s why it’s similar to aquavit).